Himujjal/nvim/README.md

 So `gp.nvim` is a great tool and that is what's going to augment our workflow and make sure that we are fast in track with AI. with the power of `nvim` and `gp.nvim`, we can unlock the full potential of AI-assisted development.

+- For detailed code reviews, I use Augment.
+It has by far the best code review capabilities.
+- I use `gp.nvim` for fast queries with cerebras Llama Scout Cerebras
+- For completions I use `github copilot`
+- For refactoring and other use cases, I use Claude code